05 March, 2023

 "So what did you do?
 Call 911?"
 Joe asked.

 "Ah no, we couldn't reach our phones.
-They were on our respective nightstands and to stretch out for one would have been painful."
+They were on our respective nightstands, and stretching out for one would have been painful."

-"Well, I started to slide outen' my side but Sonja stopped me.
-She said, "If you slide out of bed and I slide out of bed, who's going to help us up, we'll both be on the floor on either side of the bed.""
+"Well, I started to slide out from my side, but Sonja stopped me.
+She said, "If you slide out of bed and I slide out of bed, who will help us up?
+We'll both be on the floor on either side of the bed."

-"I volunteered to do it and so I tried to slowly and gently slide my way off the bed.
+"I volunteered to do it, so I tried to slide my way off the bed slowly and gently.
 Now we have a rather old-fashioned bed, and the new mattresses they make nowadays make it taller, so you get that when I slid I went fast and couldn't stop myself as there was nothin' to hold onta.
-I was on the floor in nuthin flat and flat was the word, I was flat on my back and had to try to twist myself to turn over so I could crawl, but the more I rocked my body to the left, the more my back was killin' me."
+I was on the floor in nuthin' flat and flat was the word, I was flat on my back and had to try to twist myself to turn over so I could crawl, but the more I rocked my body to the left, the more my back was killin' me."
 Elmer said.

 "She starts shoutin' at me "Whaddaya doin' down there Elmer?"
 And I was tryin' my best not to cry out from the pain I was in, so that got her thinkin' I musta passed out and next thing I knowed she slid outen' her side and she's yowling like a cat cause she hit the floor hard."